DOCgould/Bash-Recipies/README.md

 # generate-project.sh
 This script build a directory using the first argument to the script - because this is generic, it will link to all sources and all headers in include, and nothing else - if this is not the intended default configuration, you must either modify the generate script, or the CMakeLists.txt after the generation has occurred.

+# generate-library.sh
+This script builds directories using the first argument to the script - because this is generic, it will link to all sources and all headers in include, and nothing else - if this is not the intended default configuration, you must either modify the generate script, or the CMakeLists.txt after the generation has occurred.